foremast/foremast/_docs/lambda_events.rst

 Purpose
 -------

 Foremast supports multiple Lambda events.
-These are configured in the :doc:`application_json` config and set as a list under the :ref:`lambda_trigger` key.
+These are configured in the :ref:`application_json` config and set as a list under the :ref:`lambda_trigger` key.

 Example Configuration
 ---------------------

-This example would go in the :doc:`application_json` configuration file.
+This example would go in the :ref:`application_json` configuration file.

 .. code-block:: json